Cuba: Cuisine

 Cuban cuisine is a fusion of Spanish and Caribbean cuisines.
 Cuban recipes share spices and techniques with Spanish cooking, with some Caribbean influence in spice and flavor.
-Food rationing, which has been the norm in Cuba for the last four decades, restricts the common availability of these dishes.
-The traditional Cuban meal is not served in courses; all food items are served at the same time.
+Food rationing, which has been the norm for the last four decades, restricts the common availability of these dishes.
+The traditional meal is not served in courses; all food items are served at the same time.

 The typical meal could consist of plantains, black beans and rice, ropa vieja (shredded beef), Cuban bread, pork with onions, and tropical fruits.
-Black beans and rice, referred to as moros y cristianos (or moros for short), and plantains are staples of the Cuban diet.
+Black beans and rice, referred to as moros y cristianos (or moros for short), and plantains are staples.
 Many of the meat dishes are cooked slowly with light sauces.
 Garlic, cumin, oregano, and bay leaves are the dominant spices.

 Sports

 Due to historical associations with the United States, many Cubans participate in sports that are popular in North America, rather than sports traditionally played in other Latin American nations.
 Baseball is the most popular.
 Other popular sports include volleyball, boxing, athletics, wrestling, basketball and water sports.
 Cuba is a dominant force in amateur boxing, consistently achieving high medal tallies in major international competitions.
 Boxers Rances Barthelemy and Erislandy Lara defected to the U.S. and Mexico respectively.
 Cuba also provides a national team that competes in the Olympic Games.
 Jose R. Capablanca was a Cuban world chess champion from 1921 to 1927.